-The results in Table 3 suggest that cov-lite loans are particularly attractive for registered firms that deregister subsequently to issuing the debt.
-Many of these firms likely know that they will deregister at the time of issuing the debt.
-Among such firms, the relative risk ratio for cov-lite issuance is 3.81, significantly larger than the ratio of 2.42 for cov-heavy loans (the Wald test p-value is 0.004) and 1.19 for Rule 144a bonds (p-value of 0.000).
-This result is consistent with the existence of a group of firms that want to deregister while still issuing an instrument that resembles a bond.
+The results in Table 3 suggest that cov-lite loans are particularly attractive for registered firms that deregister subsequently to borrowing.
+Many of these firms likely know that they may deregister at the time of issuing the debt.
+Among such firms, the relative risk ratio for cov-lite issuance is 11.27, significantly larger than the ratio of 4.35 for cov-heavy loans, 2.20 for never exchanged Rule 144a bonds, and 0.94 for exchanged Rule 144a bonds (all Wald test p-values are 0.000).
+This result is consistent with the existence of a group of firms that want to deregister and avoid being subject to the provisions of securities laws and the Trust Indenture Act while still issuing an instrument that resembles a bond.
 The advent of cov-lite loans allows them to do so.
+A concern with these results is that the deregistering firms might be mostly firms that go private through an LBO.
+In section 6.1, we show that our results are not affected if we use an indicator variable for firms associated with an LBO.

 A few findings for the control variables are worth commenting on.
-First, cov-heavy issuers are younger than public bond issuers, while there is no difference in firm age across bond issuers and cov-lite issuers.
-This result is consistent with models that predict that younger firms may choose to issue monitored debt.
+First, loan issuers are younger than public bond issuers.
+To the extent that cov-lite loans are commonly accompanied by a monitored bank loan (Berlin, Nini, and Yu (2020)), this result is consistent with models that predict that younger firms may choose to issue monitored debt.
 Second, firms with very poor ratings are unlikely to issue either cov-lite or cov-heavy loans, but instead issue bonds.
 This result contrasts with the findings of Denis and Mihov (2004).
 The restrictions on banks from issuing loans to excessively risky firms during our sample period may help explain this result.
-The relative risk ratio for cov-lite (cov-heavy) issuance among issuers with a rating of B- is 0.43 (0.10).
+The relative risk ratio for cov-lite (cov-heavy) issuance among issuers with a rating of B- is 0.30 (0.07).
 The relative risk ratios for loan issuance among issuers rated CCC+ or worse are close to zero, meaning that such loans are very rare.
-Compared to bonds, cov-lite loans are relatively more likely to be rated BB-, B+, or B, and cov-heavy loans are relatively more likely to be rated BB- or B+.
-Rule 144a bonds appear to be issued by borrowers of lower credit quality than public bond issuers, and especially by borrowers with very poor credit ratings such as CCC+ or worse.
+Compared to bonds, cov-lite loans are relatively more likely to be rated BB-, B+, or B, and cov-heavy loans are relatively more likely to be rated BB-.
+Rule 144a bonds that are never exchanged appear to be issued by borrowers that are similar to issuers of public debt except in their registration status, while Rule 144a bonds that are subsequently exchanged appear to be issued by borrowers of lower credit quality than public bond issuers, and especially by borrowers with very poor credit ratings such as CCC+ or worse.